 Becoming “statute barred”

 Mt H hasn’t been making any payments.
-But if a debt collector gets in contact with you before this six-year period is up, they can take you to court for the debt and you would get a CCJ.
+But if a debt collector gets in contact with him before this six-year period is up, they could take hime to court for the debt and he would get a CCJ.

 If you are contacted, can you ignore the letters?

 I have just received a letter threatening court action.
 My debt will be statute barred in December, only 6 weeks away, surely I can tough it out until then?
 It must take a few weeks to get a CCJ?

-It does take a few weeks to get a CCJ – it will be months if you defend the case – but all the debt collector has to do is start court action before the statute barred point, not complete the case befiore then.
+It does take a few weeks to get a CCJ – it will be months if you defend the case – but all the debt collector has to do is start court action before the statute barred point, not complete the case before then.